 YES.
 All interview invitations are sent via email.
 Interview requests are notoriously caught by the spam mail filters of major free email addresses.
 It is important that you check your spam email and make appropriate changes in your email settings to enable emails from som.umaryland.edu to pass through the filter.
 Please be proactive and make these changes in your spam filter settings.
 You may lose your chance to interview otherwise.

 Interviews are required for acceptance and are conducted by invitation only.
 We interview two days a week (Monday and Wednesday) beginning in September and concluding at the end of March.
 You will have two interviews with either two faculty members or one faculty member and one medical student.
 Interviews may be scheduled either in the morning or afternoon.This depends on the availability of our interviewers.The interview format is not standard in design, and interviewers will have full access to all materials in your file.
 For a more detailed discussion of the interview process please visit The Interview.

-In addition to your interviews, the interview day will include a financial aid presentation, an orientation session with the Assistant Dean for Admissions, lunch with students, and a tour of campus.
+In addition to your interviews, the interview day will include a financial aid presentation, an orientation session with the Assistant Dean for Admissions, lunch with students, and a tour of the campus.

 When should I expect a decision on my application?
 I just interviewed.